2027 FIFA Women's World Cup qualification – UEFA League B

 League B of the Women's European Qualifiers will determine twelve of the teams to advance to the play-off phase.

 Format

-The teams ranked 17–32 in the 2025 UEFA Women's Nations League overall phase ranking will be drawn into four groups of four teams each.
+The teams ranked 17–32 in the 2025 UEFA Women's Nations League overall phase ranking were drawn into four groups of four teams each.
 Each group will be contested in a league format where each team plays each other team at home and away.

 All group winners, runners-up, and third-place teams will advance to the play-off phase.
 In addition, the four group winners will be promoted to League A, while all fourth-place teams and the two lowest-ranked third-place teams will be relegated to League C, for the following 2027 UEFA Women's Nations League.

 Schedule

 The match schedule will be as follows: